mebis-lp/mod_learningmap/README.md

 ## License ##

-The included DTD for SVG is licensed the World Wide Web Consortium, see copyright notice in pix/svg11.dtd
+The included DTD for SVG is licensed by the World Wide Web Consortium, see copyright notice in pix/svg11.dtd

 2021 ISB Bayern, Stefan Hanauska <stefan.hanauska@csg-in.de>